cloudnativetrainings/trainings/container_fundamentals/15_logs/README.md

   }
 }
 ```
 >This sets the log-driver to `json-file` which is the default.
-Furthermore you can define log file rotation via the flags `max-size` and `max-file`.
+Furthermore, you can define log file rotation by setting the log-opts properties `max-size` and `max-file` .

 ## Run a container with a specific log-driver
 * Syslog log-driver